Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Ex-president Trump’s failed wall negotiations with Mexico

-The campaign promise proved to be effective, as Donald Trump wins the elections and is sworn in as President.
+The campaign promise proved to be effective, as Donald Trump won the elections and was sworn in as President.
 However, Mexico did not like the idea one bit, with the Mexican President stating that his country “…does not believe in walls but believes in bridges”.

 High-level negotiators from the US and Mexico were already scheduled to begin talks on trade, immigration, and border security, while the Mexican President agreed to travel to the White House for meetings on January 31, 2016.
 Unfortunately, on the night of January 25, Trump stated in an interview that planning for the wall was starting immediately and that “federal funds would be used to pay for the wall and that the US government would seek reimbursement from Mexico.”
 This aggravated the situation, with Mexican President Enrique Pena Nieto canceling his trip to Washington when Trump reiterated his stance.